 The German winery owner and politician Dr. phil Andreas Deinhard (1845-1907) was the grandson of Johann Friedrich Deinhard (1772-1827), who owned the trading and sect house Deinhardstein

 founded.
 After studying in Bonn and Heidelberg, he completed a wine-growing internship in France, where he was Louis Pasteur

-(1822-1895) met.
-In 1848 he married Auguste Jordan (of the dynasty Bassermann-Jordan
+(1822-1895).
+In 1848 he married Auguste Jordan (from the dynasty Bassermann-Jordan